-If you are unable, for any reason, to attend any of the programme events, particularly the summer school and therefore unable to complete the project/assignment, you should contact us immediately.
+If you are unable, for any reason, to attend any of the programme events, particularly the summer residential, you should contact us immediately.
 Please note that it may be appropriate to withdraw students from the programme in order to give a place to a candidate who is able to complete the programme.